Background pattern

 If you forget to use TRUSOPT

-Do not use a double dose to compensate for the missed doses.
+Do not use a double dose to make up for forgotten doses.

-If you interrupt treatment with TRUSOPT
+If you stop using TRUSOPT

-4. Possible Adverse Effects
+4. Possible side effects

-Like all medicines, this medicine can cause side effects, although not everyone will experience them.
+Like all medicines, this medicine can cause side effects, although not everybody gets them.

-If you develop allergic reactions such as hives, swelling of the face, lips, tongue, and/or throat that may cause difficulty breathing or swallowing, stop using this medicine and consult your doctor immediately.
+If you develop allergic reactions such as hives, swelling of the face, lips, tongue, and/or throat that may cause difficulty in breathing or swallowing, stop using this medicine and consult your doctor immediately.

 The following side effects have been reported with TRUSOPT during clinical trials or after marketing: